dftbplus/dftbplus/INSTALL.rst

 * Python (version >= 3.2) for the source preprocessor

 Optional extra dependencies
 ---------------------------

 Additionally there are optional requirements for some DFTB+ features:

-* ScaLAPACK (version 2.0 or later) and an MPI aware Fortran compiler, if you want to build the MPI-parallelised version of the code
+* ScaLAPACK (version 2.0 or later) and a Fortran aware MPI framework, if you want to build the MPI-parallelised version of the code.

-* In addition to ScaLAPACK, the `ELSI
+* In addition to ScaLAPACK, it is recommended to use the `ELSI
   <https://wordpress.elsi-interchange.org/>`_ library for large scale systems
-  can optionally also be used (version 2.6.x of the library, with partial support of 2.5.0).
+  (version 2.6.x of the library, with partial support of 2.5.0).
 If ELSI was compiled with PEXSI included, you will also need a C++ compiler.

-* The ARPACK or the ARPACK-ng library if using the excited state DFTB functionality
+* The ARPACK-ng library if using the excited state DFTB functionality.

 * The `MAGMA <http://icl.cs.utk.edu/magma/>`_ library for GPU accelerated computation.